57 Great Jones Street: 1900s to 1990s

 A club named the Briar Sweet Association rented the building in 1900.
 A year later, 57 Great Jones Street and 59 Great Jones Street were together used as a dance hall called New Brighton, a saloon called Little Naples, and a gang club run by the Paul Kelly Association.
 New Brighton, Little Naples, and the club closed following a gang fight and murder at the buildings in 1905.

 A printer named Albert Glickman who ran a business called Paragon Press rented the building in 1909.
 By 1915, there was a Belgian passport office at the site and in 1920, it was home to the Washington Paper Company, maker of paper gums used in paper box and book binding.
 In 1922, the K & W Hat and Company did business there and in 1927, an unspecified business named Kramer Brothers gave the address as its place of business.

 Between 1929 and 1945, 57 Great Jones Street was home to a business called Biedmar Kitchen Equipment and Metal Work.
 It was followed, in 1946, by a moving and storage company called Red Ball Van Lines.
 The building was home to real estate offices between 1947 and 1951, and between 1959 and 1977 it was rented by the Grand Wire Frame & Novelty Company.
 In 1977, the Thomas Publishing Company was located there.
-While Andy Warhol owned the building, he rented it to Jean-Michel Basquiat from 1983 until Basquiat’s death in 1988.
+While Andy Warhol owned the building, he rented it to Walter Steding and later Jean-Michel Basquiat.
+Basquiat lived at the residence from 1983 until his death in 1988.